-Updated: 29th August 2025
+Updated: 3rd December 2025

 While you can handle all the steps above through separate tools, the lack of a unified system creates a lot of busy work for your managers.
 For example, imagine a freelancer updates their timesheet at the end of a project through your time tracking tool.
 You will still need to verify that with the tasks they were assigned – and then match that approved time to the invoice they send.
 That in turn, will need to be reconciled with the relevant payment receipt in your accounting software.

-An integrated Freelance Management Software reconciles all these processes in real time, thus removing the unnecessary admin work from your managers’ workdays.
+An integrated freelance management software reconciles all these processes in real time, thus removing the unnecessary admin work from your managers’ workdays.
 In younger organizations, this is a huge advantage because managers can then spend that time on higher level tasks that actually help grow the business.

 Here again, having multiple disjointed systems (or worse, having no systems in place!) makes those quarterly audits unnecessarily stressful.
 Having to create a single budget report, for instance, would then involve trying to dig out months-old invoices or having to locate a specific contractor’s Tax Identification Number (TIN).

 Identify one person within your organisation who will be in charge of the onboarding process.
 They will be responsible for keeping track of the progress within the organization, and will be the go-to person for anyone who needs help navigating the software.
-They will also ensure that there is a unified channel of communication with the Freelance Management Software provider — they’ll work closely with the dedicated account manager and will be the first to receive any news or announcements about features releases.
+They will also ensure that there is a unified channel of communication with the software provider — they’ll work closely with the dedicated account manager and will be the first to receive any news or announcements about features releases.

 Communicate with your stakeholders at relevant points in the project, and include all your departmental heads in these conversations.
-This will help you explore how your Freelance Management Software can drive benefits across the different departments of your organisation.
+This will help you explore how your freelance management software can drive benefits across the different departments of your organisation.
 After all, a good freelance management platform has features that encompass HR, recruitment, legal and accounts functions, so it can certainly cater to many areas of your business.

 If any of your stakeholders had some key points of concern at the initial buy-in phase, it would be a good idea to provide new information and updates that address these concerns.
 When people see that you’re consistent and continue to keep them involved where appropriate, it will reinforce their decision to back the project as being the right choice.